NFL Owners Guide: How owners made their fortune

 Next in Line: Ross has four children, none of whom are involved with the franchise.

-Zygi (middle) is principal owner of the team; Mark (right) is the president & co-owner; Leonard is co-owner & vice chairman.
+Zygi (middle) is principal owner of the team; Mark (right) is the president and co-owner; Leonard is co-owner and vice chairman.

 Education: Zygi: Fairleigh Dickinson, New York Law School; Mark: Princeton, NYU School of Law; Leonard: Boston University, Georgetown, NYU School of Law